 The breasts develop due to an increase in estrogen during puberty.
 During the menstrual cycle, various hormones cause changes in breast tissue that can lead to pain or discomfort in some women.
-While breasts do not typically hurt, occasional breast pain is not uncommon.
+While breasts do not typically hurt, occasional breast pain is common.

 Breast pain, also called mastalgia, is a common condition among women.
-According to California Pacific Medical Center, breast pain affects 50 to 70 percent of women (CPMC).
 The pain is usually categorized as either cyclical or noncyclical.

-Cyclical pain is associated with your menstrual cycle, whereas noncyclical pain is not.
-Pain linked with the menstrual cycle tends to lessen during or after your period.
+Cyclical pain means the pain is associated with your menstrual cycle.
+Pain linked with the menstrual cycle tends to subside during or after your period.

 Noncyclical pain can have many causes, including injury to the breast.
 Sometimes noncyclical pain can come from surrounding muscles or tissues rather than the breast itself.
-Noncyclical pain is much less common than cyclical pain, and the causes can be harder to ascertain.
+Noncyclical pain is much less common than cyclical pain, and its causes can be harder to identify.

 To determine whether your breast pain is linked to your menstrual cycle, keep a log of your periods and note when you experience pain throughout the month.
 After a cycle or two, a pattern may become clear.

 Developmental periods that affect a woman’s menstrual cycle and potentially cause breast pain include: